sergiocollado/potpourri/Notes_on_web_metrics.md

 ## FlexBox

-Defines a flexible box in CSS3, this a container that resizes itself according to the screen size.
-It make easiest to re-adapt the layout of a webpage, for diferent view sizes.
+Defines a flexible box in CSS3, so a FlexBox element is a container that resizes itself according to the screen size.
+It make easiest to re-adapt the layout of a webpage, for different view sizes.

 Flexboxes are made of:
   - a parent element